ceph/ceph/doc/man/8/rados.rst

    PG id to which the command will be directed.
 With this option, certain commands like ``ls`` allow users to limit the scope of the command to the given PG.

+.. option:: -N namespace, --namespace namespace

+   Specify the rados namespace to use for the object.

 .. option:: -s snap, --snap snap

    Read from the given pool snapshot.
 Valid for all pool-specific read operations.